 Audi is pressing ahead with its electric mobility activities and is launching operation of its new high-voltage battery project house.
 Located in Gaimersheim, not far from the Ingolstadt plant, more than 100 specialists are working on energy storage devices for electric drives and are looking at all the key aspects – from development and manufacture through to testing the battery systems.

-“The new high-voltage battery project house is another major step toward electric mobility for our company,” says Michael Dick, Member of the Board of Management for Technical Development.
+“The new project house is another major step toward electric mobility for our company,” says Michael Dick, Member of the Board of Management for Technical Development.
 “Here we are building up important development and manufacturing expertise for high-voltage batteries with a view to future model series.
 At the same time, we are ensuring that they meet Audi’s exacting quality requirements.”
-Alongside the production of prototypes, future small-series production is another conceivable option.
+Alongside the production of prototypes, future small-series production is another conceivable option, says Dick.